Who are Pierce Mortuary Colleges and what curricula are offered?

 What are the benefits of an education from Pierce Mortuary Colleges?

-Pierce Mortuary Colleges have a rich history in tradition and their success can be measured by the number of outstanding funeral directors who are alumni.
+The three Pierce Mortuary Colleges have a rich history in tradition and their success can be measured by the number of outstanding funeral directors who are alumni.
 Students are given a funeral service education taught by professionals who have worked in funeral service and have the opportunity to learn to embalm under professionals with many years of experience.
 Their funeral service associate’s degree offers superior, hands-on training that helps graduates stand out in the job market—and in the mortuary science profession.
 In addition to standard courses required for licensure as a funeral director and embalmer, their degree also provides students with two certifications: Cremation Arranger Certification and the Crematory Operations Certification.
 Their Associate’s degree and Bachelor’s degree in Funeral Service is accredited by the American Board of Funeral Service Education.

 What value does a Pierce Mortuary College graduate bring to a funeral home?

-Graduates from a Pierce Mortuary College have learned at a school where the sole focus is funeral service education.
+Each college is recognized nationwide for producing knowledgeable funeral service practitioners.
+Individuals who have graduated from a Pierce Mortuary College have learned at a school where the sole focus is funeral service education.
 Graduates have also studied under funeral professionals who not only teach theory and principles but also impart their practical perspective that better positions graduates for the real world.

 How would potential students contact Pierce Mortuary Colleges for more information?